hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 A `azure_active_directory` block supports the following:

-* `managed` - Is the Azure Active Directory integration Managed, meaning that Azure will create/manage the Service Principal used for integration.
+* `managed` - (Optional) Is the Azure Active Directory integration Managed, meaning that Azure will create/manage the Service Principal used for integration.

 * `tenant_id` - (Optional) The Tenant ID used for Azure Active Directory Application.
 If this isn't specified the Tenant ID of the current Subscription is used.